hashicorp/consul/website/source/docs/agent/options.html.markdown

   the Certificate Authority from the `ca_file`.
 By default, this is false, and Consul will not make use of TLS for outgoing connections.
 This applies to clients and servers, as both will make outgoing connections.

-* `ca_file` - This provides a the file path to a PEM encoded certificate authority.
-  The certificate authority is used to check the authenticity of client and server connections with the appropriate `verify_incoming` or `verify_outgoing` flags.

-* `cert_file` - This provides a the file path to a PEM encoded certificate.
-  The certificate is provided to clients or servers to verify the agents authenticity.
-  Must be provided along with the `key_file`.

-* `key_file` - This provides a the file path to a PEM encoded private key.
-  The key is used with the certificate to verify the agents authenticity.
-  Must be provided along with the `cert_file`.